sleeping-owl/seeder/README.md

 }
 ```

-And add 2 new commands:
+And adds 2 new commands:

 1. `php artisan seeder:lock <table> --all` &mdash; lock table from any changes (table data will be saved and restored after reseeding).